|

 catch expression and a body.
 The whole try/catch may fall

+through iff any of the catch bodies falls through.
 The exception filter expression only matters if there is an

 exception.
 If the exception does not match EH_FILTER_TYPES,